confleux/algorithms/README.md

-Here are the algorithms I learned so far.
+Here are the algorithms I've learned so far.